Double taxation treaties: Beneficial ownership: Practical consideration of claims

 Practical considerations arise where a conduit is the claimant under a DTA.
 The following considerations may assist in the determination of beneficial ownership.
 Each case should be considered on its own facts and circumstances and companies which might be identified as conduits can have perfectly valid functions as commercial enterprises or group finance companies.

-Once there is sufficient information to consider whether entitlement to treaty clearance should be challenged, the matter should be referred to the Transfer Pricing Team at CTIAA Business International.
+Once there is sufficient information to consider whether entitlement to treaty clearance should be challenged, the matter should be referred to the Transfer Pricing Team at CSTD Business, Assets & International.

 - In a corporate group context, what is the wider picture of the funding structure?
 Where is the true source of the funding?
 Who carries the risk for third party borrowing?
 Does it appear that the overseas parent (or other group company) has raised funds to lend to the UK, but routed the funds through an intermediary which appears to serve little commercial purpose?